Gunfight at the O.K. Corral: Virgil decides to disarm Cowboys

 As usual, the Earps carried their revolvers in their coat pockets or in their waistbands.
 Wyatt Earp was carrying a .44 caliber American 1869 Smith & Wesson revolver.
-Holliday was carrying a nickel-plated pistol in a holster, but this was concealed by his long coat, as was the shotgun.
+Holliday was carrying a nickel-plated pistol in a holster, concealed by his long coat, as was the shotgun.
 The Earps and Holliday walked west, down the south side of Fremont Street past the rear entrance to the O.K.
 Corral, but out of visual range of the Cowboys' last reported location.

 Near the corner of Fourth St. and Fremont St., the Earps ran into Sheriff Behan.
 He had left the Cowboys and came toward the Earps, though he looked nervously backward several times.
 Virgil testified afterward that Behan told them, "For God's sake, don't go down there or they will murder you!"
 Wyatt said Behan told him and Morgan, "I have disarmed them."
-Behan testified afterward that he'd only said he'd gone down to the Cowboys "for the purpose of disarming them," not that he'd actually disarmed them.
+Behan testified afterward that he had only said he had gone down to the Cowboys "for the purpose of disarming them," not that he had actually disarmed them.
 One eyewitness, laundryman Peter H. Fallehy, testified afterward that Virgil Earp told Behan, "those men have made their threats and I will not arrest them but I will kill them on sight."

 When Behan said he had disarmed them, Virgil attempted to avoid a fight.
 "I had a walking stick in my left hand and my hand was on my six-shooter in my waist pants, and when he said he had disarmed them, I shoved it clean around to my left hip and changed my walking stick to my right hand."
 Wyatt said, "I took my pistol, which I had in my hand, under my coat, and put it in my overcoat pocket."
 The Earps walked further down Fremont street and came into full view of the Cowboys in the lot.